-And that, my friends, is what brings us back full circle to talking about the importance of closet editing.
+And that, my friends, is what brings us back full circle to talk about the importance of closet editing.
 Now, you have probably seen other closet edit blogs from me before or elsewhere on the internet, but this one is a little different.
-Yes, you’ll get all the steps on the how to, but I’m also introducing the 4 mindset pillars that you should channel prior to the cleanse itself.
+Yes, you’ll get all the steps on the how-to, but I’m also introducing the 4 mindset pillars that you should channel prior to the cleanse itself.

 It’s time to get serious about nurturing yourself and your style so that you ultimately are the very best version of yourself.